kjh1980/MoEngage-Docs/android.rst

 GeoFencing
 --------------------------------
-Acess fine locaiton permission is required for geofencing to work.
+Acess fine location permission is required for geofencing to work.

 Geo Fencing is an extension of push messaging, so please complete the steps required for push before going any further.